Trading Places, a 1983 comedy film directed by John Landis, stars Dan Aykroyd, Eddie Murphy and Jamie Lee Curtis.

 - Hourglass Plot: Drives the whole movie.

-- Hypocritical Humour: "The Heritage Club — With liberty and justice for all — Members only"
+- Hypocritical Humor: "The Heritage Club — With Liberty And Justice For all — (members only)"

 - Irish Priest: Coleman's disguise on the train.

 - Ironic Echo: The Duke brothers' one dollar bet is rubbed in their faces at the end when Louis gives Billy Ray the same amount after they get rich at the brothers' considerable expense.

 - Ironic Name: Ophelia from the Shakespeare play was a disturbed woman consumed by despair.
 Ophelia is a self-reliant and hardy woman.

 - It Amused Me: The Duke brothers decided to do their "social experiment" out of boredom and for a $1 bet, and completely ruined Louis's lives.
 They did help Valentine, but that was really only out of boredom as well; they didn't give a damn about him, and were planning to ruin him afterwards as well.

 - Ivy League for Everyone: According to Randolph, Louis was educated at Exeter Academy and later attended Harvard.
 When Louis sees Billy Ray, he gets peeved seeing that he's wearing his Harvard tie.

 - The Jeeves: Coleman, played to a T by Denholm Elliott.